-- 14. On 8 August 2014, ARAF referred the matter to RUSADA, requesting it to review the case, conduct hearings with the Athlete's participation and decide whether an anti-doping rule violation had been committed. - 15.
-Following ARAF's referral, RUSADA submitted the ABP of the Athlete to three other independent experts, who provided the following opinions: - i.
-Professor Robin Parisotto5 observed on 3 November 2014 the following:
+- Following ARAF's referral, RUSADA submitted the ABP of the Athlete to three other 15. independent experts, who provided the following opinions: - i.
+Professor Robin Parisotto6 observed on 9 November 2014 the following:

 "Overall there are four distinct features in this profile that require explanation and are outlined below.